harodggg/jam/graypaper-cn.md

 Solana validators are encouraged to install large amounts of ram to help hold its large state in memory (512 gb is the current recommendation according to Solana Labs 2024).
 Without a divide-and-conquer approach, Solana shows that the level of hardware which validators can reasonably be expected to provide dictates the upper limit on the performance of a totally synchronous, coherent execution model.
 Hardware requirements represent barriers to entry for the validator set and cannot grow without sacrificing decentralization and, ultimately, transparency.

+<h3 align="center">3.
+Notational Conventions</h3>
+<h6 align="center">3. 符号约定 </h6>

+Much as in the Ethereum Yellow Paper, a number of notational conventions are used throughout the present work.
+We define them here for clarity.
+The Ethereum Yellow Paper itself may be referred to henceforth as the *YP*.

+<h6> 就像以太坊黄皮书一样，在该工作中使用了大量约定的符号。为了清楚起见，我们在这里定义他们。以太坊黄皮书本身在以后用 YP 缩写。</h6>

 [^1]: The gas mechanism did restrict what programs can execute on it by placing an upper bound on the number of steps which may be executed, but some restriction to avoid infinite-computation must surely be introduced in a permissionless setting.
 [^2]: Practical matters do limit the level of real decentralization.
 Validator software expressly provides functionality to allow a single instance to be configured with multiple key sets, systematically facilitating a much lower level of actual decentralization than the apparent number of actors, both in terms of individual operators and hardware.
 Using data collated by Dune and hildobby 2024 on Ethereum 2, one can see one major node operator, Lido, has steadily accounted for almost one-third of the almost one million crypto-economic participants.
 [^3]: Ethereum’s developers hope to change this to something more secure, but no timeline is fixed.